 - Licensing Deals - If the label licenses the album to a label in another territory, or if the label licenses a track from the album for use in the media, how does the fee get divided?

 - Acceptance and Delivery - This clause is a major label contract staple that is seldom used by indie labels - but you should be aware that it is out there as an option.
-Basically, this means that the label does not have to release a record that deviates from the kind of music they thought they would be getting, and that the music has to recorded in a format that could be played on the radio.
+It means that the label does not have to release a record that deviates from the kind of music they thought they would be getting and that the music has to recorded in a format that could be played on the radio.